KevinShehan/KevinShehan/README.md

 ### Hi there 👋
 ### About Me
-I'm Chethiya Kusal, a self learning Programmer (specializing in React & Node Js Applications) and a Freelancer.
+I'm Kevin Shehan, a self learning Programmer (specializing in React & Node Js Applications) and a Freelancer.
 <!--
 **KevinShehan/KevinShehan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.